The only game in which you’re allowed to cut the paper into pieces, especially when you are losing. A One Paper Game for 2–9 players.

 - Grab some pens, scissors and friends.

-Click "Generate Board", save the image (or PDF), and print it.
-You're ready to go!
+Input your settings below.
+Click "Generate Board", save the PDF, print it.

-Also as usual, I wrote two detailed articles about the development of this game:
+I wrote two detailed articles about the development of this game:

 Two pictures of the game "in action".
 Some people in my play groups insist on using these way too complex icons, like a sheep or stick figure—I recommend just using simple shapes in your games.
 The bottom board is from an older version of the game, but the sunlight in the picture was really nice, so I decided to keep it on this page.